Erw-an/T-WEB-800-T-WEB-800_msc2023_group-38/README.md

 ## 🗃️ Resources

+api/README.md
+front/README.md

-## Deployment
+## 🚀 Deployment

-1. Checkout to deploy branch
+1. Checkout to the deploy branch
 2. Apply your changes to the branch
 3. Build the front app :